 What lifestyle changes should I make?

-Perphenazine may cause drowsiness or some problems with your eyesight.
-If affected, do not drive or take part in any activities in which you need to be alert or need to see clearly.
+Perphenazine may cause drowsiness or some problems with your eyesight, such as blurred vision.
+If affected, do not drive or take part in any activity in which you need to be alert or need to see clearly.

-Your skin may also become more sensitive to sunlight.
-Apply sunscreen when going outdoors and avoid direct or prolonged exposure to sunlight and UV lamps.
+It may also make your skin more sensitive to sunlight.
+Apply sunscreen when going outdoors and avoid prolonged exposure to sunlight and UV lamps.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

-- medicines for heart disease e.g. disopyramide, captopril
+- medicines for cold or allergy e.g. diphenhydramine

 Store in a cool, dry place away from the reach of children.